Anti-Money Laundering Act obligations for Swiss marketplaces: Are you a financial intermediary?

 Does the accessory exception apply to my marketplace?

-The ancillary exemption applies if the payment service is a subordinate ancillary service to your main activity.
-As an indicator, FINMA cites a gross revenue share of no more than 10% from payment activity.
+The ancillary service exception applies if the payment service is a subordinate ancillary service to your main activity.
+As an indication, FINMA cites a gross revenue share of at most 10% from the payment service activity.

 View detailed response